 Mind Your Driving in Dubai

-If you are a law-abiding visitor, then you will have nothing to worry about.
+If you are a law-abiding visitor, you will have nothing to worry about.
 However, if you get the temptation to bend the law on a frequent basis, you might get into trouble.
 When driving a car in Dubai, speeding, racing, and reckless driving will be punished with heavy fines.
-There are cameras everywhere, so you’ll definitely be recorded.
-Using your phone while driving will also lead to monetary punishments.
+There are cameras everywhere, so you’ll be recorded.
+Using your phone while driving will also lead to monetary penalties.
 Needless to say, drunk driving too is extremely prohibited and follows a zero-tolerance policy.

 Don’t Take Photographs Without Permission